codess-aus/OREDEV-Building-Trustworthy-AI/docs/index.md

 <div class="card">

-**Ready to build trustworthy AI?** Start with [Chapter 1: Introduction to Trustworthy AI](chapters/chapter-01.md) and embark on your journey to responsible AI development.
+**Ready to build trustworthy AI?** Start with [Chapter 1: "With great power comes great responsibility"](chapters/chapter-01.md) and embark on your journey to responsible AI development.

 </div>